How to Create a Mobile App: A Complete Development Guide

 As mentioned above, some businesses choose to offer the basic version of their application for free to attract more users.

-Unlike in-app purchases that can be limited to buying separate items and continuing using the rest of the application for free, premium subscription requires the purchase of access to the app on a weekly, monthly, or yearly basis.
+Unlike in-app purchases, which allow users to buy separate items and continue using the rest of the application for free, a premium subscription requires a purchase of access to the app on a weekly, monthly, or yearly basis.

-Ideally, the features that premium subscriptions extend should be fitting to the price.
+Ideally, the features that premium subscriptions extend should be fitting for the price.

 Other Devices